The 8 Best Credit Cards That Offer Hotel Free Night Certificates

 The World of Hyatt Credit Card

-World of Hyatt offers both the consumer World of Hyatt Credit Card and a business version, the World of Hyatt Business Credit Card.
+World of Hyatt offers both the consumer World of Hyatt Credit Card and a business version, the *world of hyatt business*.
 But only the consumer card offers a free night certificate – and it's among the best

-Each year you hold the card (starting on your second full year with the card), you'll receive a free night certificate.
-These certificates can be redeemed at any category 1 through 4 Hyatt property.
+Each year you hold the card (starting your second full year with the card), you'll receive a free night certificate.
+These certificates can be redeemed at any category 1-4 Hyatt property.
 That covers Hyatt hotels that cost up to 15,000 points per night – or more when Hyatt is charging peak rates.
-There are some great properties in the U.S. and abroad like the Andaz in Savannah and San Diego, the Thompson Chicago, Park Hyatt Mendoza in Argentina, Andaz Capital Gate in Abu Dhabi, and many more.
+There are some great properties in the U.S. and abroad like the Andaz Savannah, the Thompson Chicago, Park Hyatt Mendoza in Argentina, Andaz Capital Gate in Abu Dhabi, and many more.

 andaz savannah hyatt